What Depression Medication Is Right For Me?

 Dosage

-The first depression medication you take may not work to the point that you feel entirely "cured" or "better."
+The first depression medication you take may not cause significant symptom reduction.
 If you're looking for complete remission, your doctor might lead you through experimenting with the dosage.
 Several factors, including genetic variables, body size, and physiology, can determine whether a medication works for you.
 In addition, a combination approach of therapy and medication may be more effective for depression than medication alone.

 Combining options